Insecticide: Neonicotinoids

-Neonicotinoids are a class of neuro-active insecticides chemically similar to nicotine.(with much lower acute mammalian toxicity and greater field persistence).
+Neonicotinoids are a class of neuro-active insecticides chemically similar to nicotine, with much lower acute mammalian toxicity and greater field persistence.
 These chemicals are acetylcholine receptor agonists.
-They are broad-spectrum systemic insecticides, with rapid action (minutes-hours).
+They are broad-spectrum systemic insecticides, with rapid action (measured in minutes or hours).
 They are applied as sprays, drenches, seed and soil treatments.
-Treated insects exhibit leg tremors, rapid wing motion, stylet withdrawal (aphids), disoriented movement, paralysis and death.Imidacloprid, of the neonicotinoid family, is the most widely used insecticide in the world.
+Treated insects exhibit leg tremors, rapid wing motion, stylet withdrawal (aphids), disoriented movement, paralysis and death.
+Imidacloprid, of the neonicotinoid family, is the most widely used insecticide in the world.
 In the late 1990s neonicotinoids came under increasing scrutiny over their environmental impact and were linked in a range of studies to adverse ecological effects, including honey-bee colony collapse disorder (CCD) and loss of birds due to a reduction in insect populations.
 In 2013, the European Union and a few non EU countries restricted the use of certain neonicotinoids. and its potential to increase the susceptibility of rice to planthopper attacks.